Restoring Aureal 3D (A3D) by Alchemy

-I used headphones, but stereo setting in ini generates better spatialization effects than headphones setting.
+I used headphones, but stereo setting (default) in ini generates better spatialization effects than headphones setting.

 **7. For further changes in quality, alternatively get Donald Duck game sound libraries if it won't start causing unbearable crashes, but as it comes from my testing, it may cause crashes after level completion in comparison to the original Rayman 2 library:

-If you have to, uninstall A3D Live to fix the crashes on startup - just go to Control Panel and uninstall it like other programs, but sound disapearing will be more frequent and permament untill you load next level from portal.
+If you have unbearable crashes of the game on startup, just uninstall A3D Live - go to Control Panel and uninstall it like other programs, but sound disapearing will be more frequent and will persist until you load next level from portal.

 Even with A3D Live, you can encounter from time to time some sound disapearing, but it won't be so frequent and permament.
-Exception is Precipice Part 3, when you can encounter permament sound disapearing, but only till you get to the fight with ninja pirate - it doesn't require resetting level.
+Exception is Precipice Part 3, when you can encounter permament sound disapearing, but only till you get to the fight with ninja pirate - it doesn't require resetting level to restore SFX back.

-I tested also A3D Alchemy (A3D driver with IndirectSound wrapper hardcoded), but it somehow generates worse specialization effect, and also requires Creative Alchemy to fix massive sound issues.
+I tested also A3D Alchemy (A3D driver with IndirectSound wrapper hardcoded), but it somehow generates worse specialization effect, and also requires putting Creative Alchemy's dsoundl.dll to the game folder to fix massive sound issues.